Consensys/doc.tessera/docs/HowTo/Configure/Transaction-manager.md

 ## Configuration

-The configuration for the transaction manager is described in the [configuration overview](../../Configuration/Configuration Overview), as well as [sample configurations](../../Configuration/Sample Configuration).
+The configuration for the transaction manager is described in the [configuration overview](../../Configuration/Configuration Overview), and [sample configurations](../../Configuration/Sample Configuration).

 ## Flavours of transaction manager